Full API Integration

 ```

-The returned `userId` should be stored by the partner and used when creating a card through POST /secure/cards/.
+The returned `id` should be stored by the partner as `userId` and used when creating a card through `POST /secure/cards/`.

 To issue a new virtual card for an existing user, use: